DalerAsrorov/hi-hat-map/README.md

         1. `npm install`
         2. `bower install`
 4. `npm run build` (don't wory about eslint errors)
+    * Make sure you see this message in your terminal first:
+        * `Listenning on port 8000`
 5. Launch your favorite browser and navigate to `localhost:8000`

 ## Tech Stack